jaybeeuu/jaybeeuu-dev/packages/posts/src/the-value-and-weight-of-tests/the-value-and-weight-of-tests.md

 A sack full of pennies?
 Probably not.

 Applying that to your tests,
-there are some tests that are obviously worth carrying, they take little or no setup, they are simple to write, simple to read and take barely any time to run.
+there are some that are obviously worth carrying, they take little or no setup, they are simple to write, simple to read and take barely any time to run.